sakshi2912/Proximity/README.md

 ## Features/Bugs:

-- Works on Windows and Linux.
+- Works on Windows, Linux and Mac OS
 - Can support group chats.
 - Anyone in the same network can start/join chatroom.
 - A client can exit and re-connect to a chat-room multiple times.